JZK00/CTQA-VLM/README.md

 # CTQA-VLM
-A vision-language model for CT image quality reporting
+An efficient vision-language model for CT image quality assesment and reporting.

 Here, we propose a CTQA-VLM algorithm that enables real-time generation of image quality assessment text reports from three-dimensional chest CT images.
 The quality control reports cover multiple issues, including incomplete scan coverage, artifacts, and noise.